livetrails/targetjs/README.md

 TargetJS addresses several common pain points in front-end development:

-1.  **Complexity of Asynchronous Operations:**  Traditional JavaScript often involves complex handling of asynchronous operations (Promises, callbacks, `async/await`).
-TargetJS addresses this by providing a structured, synchronous, and predictable execution flow, allowing developers to avoid asynchronous operations altogether.
+1.  **Scattered State Management:** Many frameworks require separate libraries or complex patterns for state management.
+In TargetJS, state management is inherently handled through its core concept of unifying both methods and variables eliminating the need for direct state management.
-2.  **Scattered State Management:** Many frameworks require separate libraries or complex patterns for state management.
-In TargetJS, state management is inherently handled through its core concept of Targets, eliminating the need for direct state management.
+2.  **Complexity of Asynchronous Operations:**  Traditional JavaScript often involves complex handling of asynchronous operations (Promises, callbacks, `async/await`).
+TargetJS addresses this by providing a structured synchronous execution avoiding asynchronous operations altogether.
-3.  **Boilerplate and Verbosity:** TargetJS aims to reduce boilerplate code.
-The code is compact and follows a predictable execution flow.
-Method calls are not allowed, and loops and conditional statements are rarely needed.
+3.  **Disjointed Development Workflow:**  Developers often juggle multiple tools and concepts (UI libraries, animation libraries, state managers, event handlers).
+TargetJS provides a unified solution simplifying the learning curve and development process.
 4.  **Rigid Static Layer of HTML:** Many frameworks use HTML as the primary medium for generating the user interface.
-TargetJS makes JavaScript the primary driver, either by running directly or through a handful of HTML elements with superpowers.
+TargetJS makes JavaScript the primary driver, either by running directly or through a handful of HTML elements extended with superpowers.
-5.  **Disjointed Development Workflow:**  Developers often juggle multiple tools and concepts (UI libraries, animation libraries, state managers, event handlers).
-TargetJS provides a *unified* solution, simplifying the learning curve and development process.
+5.  **Boilerplate and Verbosity:** TargetJS aims to reduce boilerplate code.
+The code is compact and follows a predictable execution flow.
+Direct method calls are not allowed, and loops and conditional statements are rarely needed.
-6.  **Difficult Animation Control:**  TargetJS makes animations first-class citizens.
-It also provides fine-grained control without requiring external libraries.
+6.  **Difficult Animation Control:**  TargetJS makes animations first-class citizens with fine-grained control.
-7.  **Complicated execution flow:** Other frameworks are based on reactive model which often lead to unpredictable execution flow while TargetJS execution is based on the order targets are written.
+7.  **Complicated execution flow:** Other frameworks are based on reactive model which often lead to unpredictable execution flow while TargetJS execution flow follows the order the code is written.
 8.  **Performance Bottlenecks with Large Lists:** TargetJS optimizes rendering for large lists by using a tree structure that renders only the visible branches.

 ## Examples